theProgrammer57/BufferoverflowVirus_CMD/README.md

 # BufferoverflowVirus_CMD
+simple Buffer Overflow virus for educational purpose // Made with .bat file // it does Buffer Overflow attack by opening lots of CMD windows
-Made with .bat file // Made by 7740 Club // For more options of our Virus contact us at iustusultor@proton.me
+Made by 7740 Club // For more advanced options(faster, distroy everything, graphic motions, make it look like a word file) of our Virus, contact us at iustusultor@proton.me